 That is, adding a third training day means you’re able to do more work for your legs.
 And the extra work itself may lead to faster gains.
 But that was because of the increase in volume, rather than the increase in frequency.

-In fact, many studies report similar increases in muscle size in volume-equated programs irrespective of whether a muscle group is trained 1, 2, 3, or 4+ days per week .
+In fact, many studies report similar size gains in volume-equated programs irrespective of whether a muscle is trained 1, 2, 3, or 4+ days per week .

 For example, Brazilian researchers looked at the effect of two different training frequencies on gains in size and strength in two groups of untrained young men .